TritonVM/triton-vm/specification/src/u32-table.md

 1. `idc` is 1 or LHS is not 0 or RHS is not 0 or AND is 0.
 1. `idc` is 1 or LHS is not 0 or RHS is not 0 or XOR is 0.
 1. `idc` is 1 or LHS is not 0 or RHS is not 0 or REV is 0.

-**Initial Constraints**

-1. In the first row, the indicator `idc` is 1.

-**Terminal Constraints**

-1. In the last row, the indicator `idc` is 0.
-1. In the last row, LHS is 0.
-1. In the last row, RHS is 0.

 **Transition Constraints**